netxms/netxms-doc/appendix.rst

    * - ListenPort
      - TCP port to be used for incoming requests.
      - 4700
-   * - LogFailedSQLQueries
-     - Enable (yes) or disable (no) failed SQL queries logging
-     - No
    * - LogFile
      - Agent's log file.
 To write log to syslog (or Event Log on Windows), use {syslog} as file name.
      - {syslog}